 In my younger days I could get away with fitted camisoles alone so I didn’t have to deal with underwire pinch or slippage.
 There was no pressure on my ribcage and no clasps or other accoutrements to detract from a smooth tee shirt.
 Then, menopause hit, along with a few extra pounds and my upper body has been a work in progress ever since.
 I hate wearing a bra – plain and simple.
 When I’ve been out all day, I can’t wait to get home and rip the thing off.
 I gave up on underwires a few years ago because they were always pinching and shifting.
 But even the wireless soft cups put uncomfortable pressure on your ribcage and across the back.
 Au naturel feels so much better.
 Many stretch athletic bras approach some level of comfort but still put vice-like pressure on the ribcage and back.

 I once fell for the myth at all my problems would be solved once I invested in a good quality European bra.
 So I dropped $200.00 on a delicate black lace number, made in France.
-When I test drove it in the store it felt fine but after a couple of hours on the highway of life my upper body felt like it was being attacked by scorpions.
+When I test drove it in the store it felt fine but after a couple of hours on the highway of life my upper body felt like it was being attacked by tiny fire ants.
 Most of the European bras place the straps on the outer edge of your shoulders.
 Unless you’re built like a linebacker, those straps are constantly sliding off.